seek4science/seek/help/user-guide/general-attributes.md

 ![add tags 1](/images/user-guide/add_attribution_1.png){:.screenshot}

-## Contributors
+## Creators
-Contributors are others who have been involved in generating the asset, through for example planning, experimentation, or analysis.
+Creators are others who have been involved in generating the asset, through for example planning, experimentation, or analysis.
+They may not necessarily be the same person that registered the item - the Contributor.

 ![add contributor 1](/images/user-guide/add_contributor_1.png){:.screenshot}

-You can add multiple contributors, either one by one.
+You can add multiple creators, either one by one.

 ![add contributor 1](/images/user-guide/add_contributor_1.png){:.screenshot}